pathbreak/reddit-sentiment-storm/README.md

 Run the _Viewer App_ to display these lists in realtime:

++ System Requirements:

+	- One of OpenJDK or Oracle's JRE7 or JRE8 should be installed

 + Download `redditsentiment-viewer.jar` to a machine which can access the Zookeeper server/cluster.

 	```bash